 With the heap, we refer to the memory area used by malloc() and friends.
 SWI-Prolog uses the area to store atoms, functors, predicates and their clauses, records and other dynamic data.
-As of SWI-Prolog 2.8.5, no limits are imposed on the addresses returned by malloc() and friends.
+No limits are imposed on the addresses returned by malloc() and friends.